Wyoming Whiskey Trip Reports

 Current Climbing Conditions

-The Jenny Lake Climbing Rangers are posting information about trail and climbing conditions to the @jennylakerangers Instagram account.
+The Jenny Lake Climbing Rangers are posting information about trail and climbing conditions to their @jennylakerangers Instagram account.

 More information on conditions might be available on Mountain Project forums or other social media platforms.
 Information from any source can be misleading, totally incorrect, or outdated.
 If you live here, ask around.
-Hundreds of climbers live in the valley.
+Many climbers live in the valley.
 The Rec Center's climbing gym may prove useful.

 More information on conditions might be available on Mountain Project forums or other social media platforms.
 Information from any source can be misleading, totally incorrect, or outdated.
 If you live here, ask around.
-Hundreds of climbers live in the valley.
+Many climbers live in the valley.
 The Rec Center's climbing gym may prove useful.

 Summer conditions & information: 307-739-3343